 You already own behavioral tools, some of which include breathing, focusing your eyes, and feeling your own body with your hands; nourishing your body with healthy whole food, nutrients, and water; moving your muscles and relaxing them on purpose; exposing your body/eyes to natural sunlight; sleeping, and hugging and loving other people and pets, and much more.
 These tools help you learn about how you are a.) oriented in the world, b.) how to ground in your body and c). how to be in the present, sensory moment.

 You are an embodied being in the world, but perhaps you were unaware of this because nobody taught you– you simply didn’t get the education!
-The yogis knew these tools and resources existed — they didn’t need to go online and find a website about them or to the bookstore or library to discover them.
-You don’t either.
-This is the classic wisdom that has existed for a very long time.
+The ancient yogis knew these tools and resources existed — they didn’t need to go online and find a website about them or to the bookstore or library to discover them.
+You don’t either (also because I have done the work for you here) This is the classic wisdom that has existed for a very long time.

 Your resources include somatic (body-based) resources, grounding, posture and alignment of your body, your breath, and a sense of boundaries and containment.
 Mindfulness practice, trusting relationship with a therapist or well-regulated other, and neurosensory exercises and other resources are some of your tools for regulating your stress arousal and to calm and also to mobilize your system if it needs that.
 Maybe you just need to shore up the resources you are lacking or are missing.
 You will learn more about this if you decide to Workout Within!